Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Estimation Methodology

 \section{Estimation Methodology}

-A classical approach for estimating $N$ in the context of CMR is based on the likelihood theory, where the vector of observed cell counts $\boldsymbol{x}=\{x_{ijk}: i,j,k=0,1;i=j=k\neq0\}$ (as presented in Table \ref{Tab:1}) follow a multinomial distribution with index parameter $N$ and the associated cell probabilities $\boldsymbol{p}=\{p_{ijk}:i,j,k=0,1;i=j=k\neq0\}$ \citep{Sanathanan72}.
+A classical approach for estimating $N$ in the context of CMR is based on the likelihood theory, where the vector of observed cell counts (as presented in Table S1 of the Supplementary Material, follow a multinomial distribution with index parameter $N$ and the associated cell probabilities $\boldsymbol{p}=\{p_{ijk}:i,j,k=0,1;i=j=k\neq0\}$ \citep{Sanathanan72b}, where $\mathbb{I}\left[\right]$ denotes indicator function.
 Therefore, the likelihood function is given by

-where $x_{000}=N-x_0$.
+where $x_{000}=N-n$.
 The TBM is characterized by the parameters $N$, $\alpha_1$, $\alpha_2$ ,$\alpha_3$, $\alpha_4$, $\mathcal{P}_1$, $\mathcal{P}_2$, $\mathcal{P}_3$, and using its relationships with the cell probabilities $p_{ijk}$, the likelihood function is given by

-where $x_{000}=N-x_{0}$, $p_{000}=1-\sum_{i,j,k=0,1;i=j=k\neq0}^{}p_{ijk}$, $\boldsymbol{\alpha}=(\alpha_1, \alpha_2, \alpha_3, \alpha_4)$, and $\boldsymbol{\mathcal{P}}=(\mathcal{P}_1, \mathcal{P}_2, \mathcal{P}_3)$.
-In contrast to TBM, the proposed THBM accounts for the `individual heterogeneity' in terms of the variations in capture probabilities considering $\mathcal{P}_l=\frac{\exp(b_{l})}{1+\exp(b_{l})}$ as a function of random effects $b_l$ for $l=1,2,3$.
-Now, integrating the likelihood function, given in (\ref{L_Model_I}), with respect to the distribution of random effects $b_{l}$, we obtain the marginal likelihood function of $\boldsymbol{\theta}$ as
+where $p_{000}=1-\sum_{i,j,k=0,1;i=j=k\neq0}^{}p_{ijk}$, $\boldsymbol{\alpha}=(\alpha_1, \alpha_2, \alpha_3, \alpha_4)$, and $\boldsymbol{\mathcal{P}}=(\mathcal{P}_1, \mathcal{P}_2, \mathcal{P}_3)$.
+In contrast to TBM, the proposed THBM accounts for the `individual heterogeneity' in terms of the variations in capture probabilities considering $\mathcal{P}_s=\frac{\exp(b_{s})}{1+\exp(b_{s})}$ as a function of random effects $b_s$ for $s=1,2,3$.
+Now, integrating the likelihood function, given in (\ref{L_Model_I}), with respect to the distribution of random effects $b_{s}$, we obtain the marginal likelihood function of $\boldsymbol{\theta}$ as

-where $g_{b_l}(\cdot|\delta_l)$ is the density of $b_l$'s with parameter $\delta_l$ for $l=1,2,3$, and $\boldsymbol{\theta}=(N,\boldsymbol{\alpha},\boldsymbol{\delta})$.
+where $\boldsymbol{\theta}=(N,\boldsymbol{\alpha},\boldsymbol{\delta})$, and $g_{b_s}(\cdot|\delta_s)$ is a suitably chosen density function (e.g. Gaussian, logistic, etc.) of $b_s$'s with the unknown real-valued parameter or parameter vector $\delta_s$ for $s=1,2,3$.
 In the conventional frequentist approach, computational challenges arise in the model fitting due to intractable numerical integration involved in the aforementioned log-likelihood function \citep{Coull99}.
-One can consider quasi-likelihood approaches or approximation methods for numerical integration using Gaussian quadrature or Laplace's method.
+Using Gaussian quadrature or Laplace's method, one can consider quasi-likelihood approaches or approximation methods for numerical integration.
 Alternatively, a Bayesian estimate of the parameters of interest can be obtained using the Metropolis-Hastings algorithm.